vss11/Label-free-autofluorescence/README.md

 Y training data - data used for training machine learning algorithim (all cell identities) - please refer to cell identity key

 Cell Identity Key - Designation for each cell type

+Costar insert for 60mm dishes - STL file for insert to mount inverted costar ALI to 60mm dish